-The SIG SG 550 is a Swiss rifle manufactured in the 1990s for the Swiss Army’s need.
-The Swiss Army has used a powerful 7.5mm cartridge since the turn of the century.
-In recent years it decided to investigate a lighter caliber and asked both its own Federal Arsenal at Berne and the SIG Company to develop some new rifles in smaller calibers.
+The SIG SG 550 is a Swiss rifle manufactured in the 1990s for the Swiss Army’s needs.
+The Swiss Army has used a powerful 7.5mm cartridge since the century.
+It decided to investigate a lighter caliber in recent years and asked its own Federal Arsenal at Berne and the SIG Company to develop some new rifles in smaller calibers.

 As a result, both establishments produced prototypes in 5.56mm and in a new 6.45mm caliber; government testing eliminated the 6.45mm round.
 The SIG SG 550 became the Swiss service rifle in 1990.

 The SIG SG 550 is their answer to the request, and as well as being formally adopted it is now available for commercial sale to approved customers.
 It is a conventional gas-piston-operated rifle using a rotating bolt inside a bolt carrier.
 High-quality plastic material has been used for the folding stock, the fore-end guard, and the transparent magazine.
 Two lengths are available; the longer model is the ‘Assault rifle’ while the shorter weapon was known as the ‘Headquarters weapon’ and, with the butt folded, it was used in the submachine gun role.

 The sights are an aperture rear and blade front, with luminous dots for night sighting, mounting points for a telescope, or various electro-optical sight units.
 There is a three-round burst facility, plus single shots or full-automatic fire, and a light bipod can be fitted to steady the weapon when used in the automatic squad role.